 Please print a copy of the confirmation page and bring it with you to your orientation session.

 Orientation reservations cannot be processed until your Admissions/Housing Deposit ($100; or $50 for those who do not require on-campus housing in the fall) is on file with the Office of Student Accounts.
-The Admission/Housing Deposit should be mailed directly to the Office of Student Accounts (envelope was provided with your Admissions acceptance packet), and not included with the orientation fee.
-This Admission/Housing Deposit activates you on the University’s computer database and allows you to view your tentative schedule and finalize your Fall 2013 class selection at Orientation.
+The Admission/Housing Deposit should be mailed directly to the Office of Student Accounts (envelope was provided with your Admissions acceptance packet) and NOT included with the orientation fee.

 For those who have long distances to travel to Fredonia, lodging is available the night before each orientation session; there is no extra charge for “Early Arrival”.
 If you require housing the evening after your session is over, an additional charge of $25.00 per person will be assessed for “Extra Night”.
 This fee is to be paid at the Residence Hall prior to departing campus at the conclusion of your program.